 The Town also administers a Heritage Grant Program.
-In 2018, the program has an approved budget of \$15,000.
-No grant applications were received, and the program is under review given that the Heritage Conservation Area By-law was repealed, and the Heritage Board was dissolved.
+In 2019, the program had an approved budget of \$15,000.
+The Town's grant program pertaining to the Heritage grants and Renaissance Sackville is under review and is expected to be revised in 2020.